-I have this problem…Jesus didn’t die to give me right doctrine.
-He died to give me His life, which He lives inside of me 24/7, even when I’m not conscious of it.
-Jesus died for people, not doctrine.
-And you are one of those people that He died for.
-If He values you that highly, I must do so as well.
-I must value people more highly than I value belief systems.
-God isn’t a belief system – He lives outside of any belief system man ever came up with, though some people seem to have made some kind of god out of their belief system.
+There’s just one problem with that notion.
+Jesus didn’t die to give me right doctrine.
+He died to give us His life.
+He died for people, not doctrine.
+And you are one of the people He died for.
+If He values you that highly, I ought to as well.
+I value people more highly than belief systems.
+It’s worth remembering that God isn’t a belief system.
+He lives outside of any belief system man ever came up with, though many have chosen to make of deity out of their belief system.

 I have a couple of choices:

 1) I can reject them as a person because of their doctrine.
 In doing so, I make doctrine more important than them.
 That’s not consistent with the life Jesus lived, nor the value He places on each of us.